Aizaz0300/blue-glow-admin-hub/README.md

+# Welcome to your Lovable project

 ## Project info

-# How can I edit this code?
+## How can I edit this code?

 There are several ways of editing your application.